oreinecke/couchgis/README.md

 - Each geometry relates to itself by default.
-- You might encounter glitches due to my sloppy implementation: For instance, I do not check for intersecting line segments, points identical to other points or points on line segments etc.
+- You might encounter glitches due to my sloppy implementation: For instance, I do not check for intersecting line segments, points identical to other points, points on line segments, etc.
 - I've built in a tolerance (or snap if you will) of 6-10cm depending on latitude.
-This is a good thing, because coordinates usually aren't that precise, hence that kind of a distance shouldn't decide if geometries are related.
+This is a good thing, because coordinates usually aren't that precise; that magnitude of a distance shouldn't decide if geometries are related.
 - Let the interface encourage you to select the documents as tightly as possible, before they are filtered geometrically.
 I've tried to make the